 Lunch was burgers at Thompson’s Store next door, a fairly affordable lunch.
 If you look around there are plenty of options for meals and not all as expensive as we expected.

 We headed down to Ned’s beach to go snorkelling but the wind had picked up on that side of the island and the water was a bit choppy.
 We went down to check the temperature of the water, and then we noticed all the fish swimming in the shallows.
 People come down to this beach to feed the fish, so the fish were all expecting some food from us.
 There were some big and colourful fish which we hope to see tomorrow if we can go in for a snorkel.

 Instead of a swim, we decided to hike up the hill to Mullabar Lookout.
 It was a steep climb through some interesting landscapes, with fantastic views from the top along the island.
 We continued along the track, following the ridge and back down to Old Settlement Beach.
 There were a few steep climbs up and down which ended in quite a tiring outing.
 We have not done a lot of hiking lately so we are not used to this amount of exercise.

 Dinner was at Beachcombers for tapas night.
 The hotel arranges to drop you off at the restaurant, and after the meal, they have a bus to take you back home.
 The restaurant is actually within walking distance, but we are in the mood for being spoiled.

 The tapas plates were great and it was nice to go out for a relaxing meal.
 A couple of sangrias was a great accompaniment to the Spanish meal.
-We decided to walk home rather than take the courtesy bus.
-It was a lovely evening, it was hard walking back in the dark without a torch, but it was all downhill, relaxing and it feels totally safe on this island utopia.
+We decided to walk home rather than taking the courtesy bus.
+It was a lovely evening, it was hard walking back in the dark without a torch, but it was all downhill, relaxing and it felt totally safe on this island utopia.